Vinod-Mendis/MERN-auth/client/README.md

       - show a message if succesfully updated
       - show a message if error happens

-26. Add Delete User functionality
+26. Add Delete User functionality :
     - create a new delete route in user.route.js
     - create a delete user function in the user.controller.js
     - create an asynchronous handleDelete function in the profile page (no headers or body)

-27.
+27. Add Sign out user functionality :
+    - create a get router in the auth.route.js
+    - creata an asynchronous signout method in auth.controller.js taking req, res and only paramters
+    - then clear the cookie
+    - add an onClick event listner to the signout button
+    - create and export a signout reducer for sign out in the redux userSlice